 Resources include a dedicated imaging center with 1.5T MRI, 2 3T MRIs, a 7T research MRI, high-resolution monitors for viewing images obtained on any CCF scanner, and workstations for quantitative image processing.
 We also have a dedicated optical coherence tomography unit.
 The Mellen Gait and Balance Laboratory is equipped with a GAITRite gait analysis system and Tetrax computerized balance-testing platform.
 A state-of-the-art virtual reality and motion analysis system (CAREN system) was recently installed and is available for both clinical care and research projects.

 Experience in Clinical Trials

-This is a time of rapid advances in the basic understanding of the MS disease process leading to the emergence of MS as a treatable disease.
-A large number of institutions are trying to recruit someone with this sort of training.
-We look forward to hearing from you.
+This is a time of rapid advances in the basic understanding of the MS disease process leading to the emergence of an increasing number of treatment options.
+Many institutions are trying to recruit someone with this sort of training.